as-dev0/pipeline/README.md

 The goal of the program is to take input from the user, which can be via the keyboard or from a file (using the < input redirection symbol), and prints to stdout the user's input in lines of exactly 80 characters.

+How to compile:
+If you have gcc installed, run the command: gcc -std=c99 -pthread line_processor.c -o line_processor